-Yeast, for instance, prefers fermentation to cellular respiration if enough glucose is available to support the process, even if plenty of oxygen is available.
+Yeast, for instance, prefer fermentation to cellular respiration if enough glucose is available to support the process, even if plenty of oxygen is available.

 Glycolysis: The Breakdown of Sugar Prior to Fermentation

 When energy-rich sugar--glucose in particular--enters a cell, it is broken down in a process called glycolysis.
 Glycolysis is a prerequisite step both for cellular respiration and fermentation.

-Glycolyis Requires No Oxygen
+Glycolysis Requires No Oxygen

 Glycolysis is an ancient biochemical process, having emerged very early in evolutionary history.
-The core reactions for glycolysis were "invented" by microorganisms long before photosynthesis, which emerged roughly 3.5 billion years ago, but which would take roughly 1.5 billion years to fill the seas and atmosphere with any appreciable amount of oxygen.
+The core reactions for glycolysis were "invented" by microorganisms long before photosynthesis evolved, which emerged roughly 3.5 billion years ago, but which would take roughly 1.5 billion years to fill the seas and atmosphere with any appreciable amount of oxygen.

 From Glycolysis to Fermentation

 Acetaldehyde then is reduced further to ethyl alcohol, the ultimate product of fermentation.
 In animals, including humans, pyruvate can be fermented when the availability of oxygen is low.
 This is especially true in muscle cells.
 When this happens, though tiny amounts of alcohol are produced, most of the pyruvate from glycolysis is reduced not to alcohol, but rather to lactic acid.

 ATP and Energy Production Via Fermentation

-The universal energy carrier in cells is a chemical known as ATP.
+The universal energy carrier in cells is a chemical known as ATP (adenosine triphosphate).
 If utilizing oxygen, cells can produce ATP through glycolysis followed by cellular respiration--such that one molecule of glucose sugar yields 36-38 molecules of ATP, depending on the cell type.